FrederikIbsgaard/heterogeneous-robotics/README.md

 Copy the "libsimExtROSInterface.so" from the folder "compiledRosPlugins" to the root of the CoppeliaRobotics folder.

-## Installing the ROS CoppeliaRobotics interface
+~~ ## Installing the ROS CoppeliaRobotics interface
+### Not needed for the newest version of CoppeliaRobotics, Only need for V-REP
 [ROS](http://www.coppeliarobotics.com/helpFiles/en/ros1Tutorial.htm) guide.

 Submodule for the ros interface, [sim_ros_interface](https://github.com/CoppeliaRobotics/simExtROSInterface).